 - a) Permanent vases, flower or containerised plants must be part of the memorial.
 Glass, China, Plastic, Jars or Bottles are not allowed.
-Any such item may be removed at the discretion of the Village Council. - b) Once a permanent memorial is erected or after the grave is reinstated no flowers, saplings or shrubs may be planted in a grave space, the cremation area, or around memorial plaques unless within 30cm of the headstone as all plots will be grassed and therefore must not be dug out.
-Any such item may be removed at the discretion of Laceby Village Council. - c) Flowers, Wreaths and Arrangements for special occasions, anniversaries etc will be allowed but these will be removed once they are dead. - d) Loose chippings / gravel / stones must not be placed on the gravesite as these create a Health and Safety issue during maintenance. - e) No responsibility can be accepted by the Village Council for the removal of flowers or containers by any unauthorised person.
+Any such item may be removed at the discretion of the Parish Council. - b) Once a permanent memorial is erected or after the grave is reinstated no flowers, saplings or shrubs may be planted in a grave space, the cremation area or around memorial plaques unless within 30cm of the headstone as all plots will be grassed and therefore must not be dug out. - c) Flowers, Wreaths and Arrangements for special occasions, anniversaries etc will be allowed but these will be removed once they are dead. - d) Loose chippings / gravel / stones must not be placed on the gravesite as these create a Health and Safety issue during maintenance. - e) No responsibility can be accepted by the Parish Council for the removal of flowers or containers by any unauthorised person.

-9. Memorials - Headstones, Crosses, and Plaques
+9. Memorials - Headstones, Crosses and Plaques